-The course develops your ability to manipulate and divide volume and space within interior environments, while building your awareness of community, social and global issues.
+Interior Design BA develops your ability to manipulate and divide volume and space within interior environments, while building your awareness of community, social and global issues.

-Covers all aspects of interior architecture and spatial design
+You will learn all aspects of interior architecture and spatial design

-Vibrant cross-media approach to communication, visualisation and presentation
+A vibrant cross-media approach to communication, visualisation and presentation

 UCAS course code: W250